They vary, depending on your field of study, but generally they are:

 To help students with busy schedules, or who work part-time, we offer classes on weekdays, evenings, and Saturdays (see Course Schedules).

 We have a career planning specialist who can assist you with a cover letter and resume writing, interview coaching and job search strategies.
-Several times a year, the College hosts a Career Fair that connects graduates with employers throughout the Greater Baton Rouge area.
+Several times a year, the University hosts a Career Fair that connects graduates with employers throughout the Greater Baton Rouge area.

 The majority of clinical courses are taught during the day, on a free-time basis.
 Clinical hours vary by academic program.